skillrepos/ai-3in1/labs.md

 <br><br>

-8. After you've made and saved the changes, you can run the client in the terminal with the command below.
+8. After you've made and saved the changes, you can run the client in the terminal with the command below. **Note that there will be a long pause initially while the model is loaded and processed before you get the final answer.
+This could be on the order of minutes.**

 ```
 python mcp_agent.py